docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-a-service.md

 ---
 title: Deploy a service
-description: Learn how to deploy services to a swarm managed by Universal Control Plane.
+description: Learn how to deploy services to a cluster managed by Universal Control Plane.
 keywords: ucp, deploy, service
 ---